emileferreira/nvim-strict/README.md

 ![nvim-strict demo](demo.png)

 Strict (or nvim-strict) is an all-Lua wrapper for a collection of regular expressions which combine to provide lightweight, IDE-like code style hints and formatting.
-Strict is not a code formatting plugin; it formats everything around code.

 ## Features

 * Highlights deeply-nested code
-* Highlights overlong lines
+* Highlights and splits overlong lines
 * Highlights and removes trailing whitespace
 * Highlights and removes trailing empty lines
 * Highlights and converts tab / space indentation